cjeon/lanyon/_posts/2020-12-28-effective-java-3-e-summary-chapter-5-shorter.md

     public abstract double apply(double x, double y);
 }
 ```
+- Use EnumSet instead of bit fields
+- Use EnumMap instead of ordinal indexing
+- Emulate extensible enums with interfaces

 ## Precautions for Enum
 - Prohibit use of `ordinal()`.
 Instead, it is marked as an instance field

+## Annotation
+- Used for an explicit purpose rather than a function.
+- Always use `@Override` when overriding
+- If you need a type definition functionality, use the marker interface.